-- All well known functions are still available, syncing is an additional feature.
+- All RUMlog functionality is available, syncing is an additional feature.

-- You can’t sync an already existing logbook.
+- You cannot sync an already existing logbook.

-- You can sync one logbook only, you can’t choose one.
+- You can sync only one logbook, and you cannot choose which one.

-- You can’t delete, move or copy the synced logbook, but you can delete all entries.
+- You cannot delete, move, or copy the synced logbook, but you can delete all entries.

-- The logbook is coupled with your Apple id, all devices with this id will synced.
+- The logbook is coupled with your Apple ID, and all devices that use that ID will be synced.

-- You need an internet connection to your iCloud for syncing, the data are saved (and can be used and saved locally without a connection.
+- You need an internet connection to iCloud for syncing, however, already synced and new data can be used and saved locally without a connection.

-- It is not predictable when the syncing occurs, the sync feature should not be miss-used for a multi-multi operation.
+- It is not possible to predict accurately when the syncing occurs.
+The sync feature should not be used for a multi-multi operation.

 - Backup your existing logbook data:

-- Mac: Use the Finder, the path to your used logbook can be find in the title of the logging window
+- Mac: Use the Finder, the path to your current logbook can be found in the title of the logging window

 - iPad: Log Settings—>Upload logbook